Music and Libretto by Richard Wagner

 Alberich asks what it is that shines so, and they tell him about the treasure they are guarding.
 Anyone who seizes the Rhine gold and fashions it into a ring will attain world domination and all the wealth that comes with it.
 However, the Rhine gold can be obtained only by someone who is willing to renounce love.

-The Rhinemaidens are confident that the lustful Alberich is the last creature on earth who would give up a chance at love.
-But by now Alberich feels he has nothing to lose.
+The Rhinemaidens are confident that Alberich is the last creature on earth who would give up a chance at love.
+But by now Alberich, disheartened and enraged by the Rhinemaidens' cruelty, feels he has nothing to lose.
 Love may be denied him, but pleasure, wealth, and power are in his grasp.
 Declaring that he will forge the magical ring, he curses love, and wrests the gold from the rock.
-The wails of the Rhinemaidens are met only by Alberich's harsh, mocking laughter as he disappears into darkness.
+The Rhinemaidens try in vain to stop him.

 Scene 2: A rocky summit high above the Rhine